shinesolutions/aem-stack-manager-cloud/README.md

  * deploy-artifacts: deploy AEM packages based on a descriptor file
  * export-package: exporting an AEM package based on a set of filter rules
  * import-package: import a previously exported package
- * offline-snapshot: take an EBS snapshot of AEM repository volume after stopping AEM service
+ * offline-snapshot-full-set: take an EBS snapshot of AEM repository volume after stopping AEM service
- * offline-compaction-snapshot: take an EBS snapshot after stopping AEM service and compacting the repository
+ * offline-compaction-snapshot-full-set: take an EBS snapshot after stopping AEM service and compacting the repository
  * promote-author: promote a standby Author instance to be the primary.
  * enable-crxde: enable crxde on selected instances.
  * run-adhoc-puppet: run adhoc puppet code provided in a tar ball.